lsst/daf_butler/doc/lsst.daf.butler/datastores.rst

 Datastore Configuration
 #######################

+.. py:currentmodule:: lsst.daf.butler

-A Butler `~lsst.daf.butler.Datastore` is configured in the ``datastore`` section of the top-level Butler YAML configuration.
+A Butler `Datastore` is configured in the ``datastore`` section of the top-level Butler YAML configuration.
 The only mandatory entry in the datastore configuration is the ``cls`` key.
 This specifies the fully qualified class name of the Python class implementing the datastore.
-The default is to use the `~lsst.daf.butler.datastores.posixDatastore.PosixDatastore`.
+The default is to use the `~datastores.posixDatastore.PosixDatastore`.
 All other keys depend on the specific datastore class that is selected.

 The default configuration values can be inspected at ``$DAF_BUTLER_DIR/config`` and current values can be obtained by calling ``butler config-dump`` on a butler repository.